-Alternative Response (AR) represents a philosophical shift in how CPS responds to certain cases of alleged abuse and neglect based on factors such as the type and severity of the alleged maltreatment, number and sources of previous reports, and family willingness to participate in services.
+Alternative Response (AR) represents a philosophical shift in how Child Protective Investigations (CPI) responds to certain cases of alleged abuse and neglect based on factors such as the type and severity of the alleged maltreatment, number and sources of previous reports, and family willingness to participate in services.

-Alternative Response lets CPS handle less serious allegations of abuse or neglect in a more flexible way – engaging families while still focusing on the safety of the children.
-CPS provides services and support to help families resolve safety issues and reduce future involvement with CPS.
+Alternative Response lets CPI handle less serious allegations of abuse or neglect in a more flexible way – engaging families while still focusing on the safety of the children.
+CPI provides services and support to help families resolve safety issues and reduce future involvement with CPI.

 In general, there are now two pathways for accepted reports of abuse or neglect.
 Some reports with less immediate safety or risk issues are routed to Alternative Response, while reports of serious abuse or neglect will take the traditional investigation track.
 AR differs from traditional investigations because there is no final case disposition or designation of a perpetrator of abuse/neglect; no one is added to the Central Registry as a result of the intervention; and work with families is less adversarial and more collaborative.